Dave Hillman

 Localized Large Language Models (LLMs or L3Ms) are computational models that mimic how text is understood and used to simulate human intelligence.

-ChatGPT and cloud-based LLMs are hardware resource intensive.
 Running LLMs on local machines means you're not subject to being connected all the time, have more privacy, and have the flexibility to change models as they improve.

 Capabilities include responding to questions, categorization, document summarization, keyword (general, name, place) extraction, definition generator, sentiment analysis, outputting to JSON.